 Like the fathom, the toise originally represented the distance between the

 fingertips of a man with outstretched arms.
-Introduced by Charlemagne in
+Sometimes claimed to have been introduced by Charlemagne in

 790, the toise is such an ancient unit that toiser has become a verb